 Social Security provides several easy ways to start your disability application:

 If you'd like help with your application, think about working with an experienced disability attorney.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-If you aren't sure whether you qualify for disability benefits, consider getting a free case evaluation from one of our legal professionals.
+If you aren't sure whether you qualify for disability benefits, consider requesting a case evaluation from a legal professional.

 Updated May 11, 2022